yogeshhegde/processor-sdk-doc/source/linux/How_to_Guides/Host/Program_MMC_boot_media.rst

          umount /dev/mmcblk0*
          dd if=tisdk-default-image-j784s4-evm.wic.xz of=/dev/mmcblk0

-   * Now reboot the board with eMMC boot mode and “strike any key” to  halt U-Boot at prompt
+   * Now reboot the board with eMMC boot mode and "strike any key" to  halt U-Boot at prompt

    * Enter command to boot kernel from eMMC